pudly/schmopera-hugo/content/articles/talking-with-drag-queens-rose.md

 So I find it beautiful and surprising that, despite her technical approach to her art, the character of Rosé was born out of instinct.

-"When I started doing \[drag\], it was really a form of rebellion for me to kind of like, counteract, all of that rigidity that I had always kind of been taught to implement in everything I do," she says.
+"When I started doing \[drag\], it was really a form of rebellion for me to kind of counteract all of that rigidity that I had always been taught to implement in everything I do," she says.

 Rather than being a product of traditional character analysis, Rosé was organic, "kind of like unleashing an explosion of all of the things that I had suppressed: a lot of femininity, a lot of profanity, a lot of stuff that makes me feel more myself."